jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-08-recruiting-season/draft/chapter-01.md

 Here it was.
 The real reason for this evaluation.

-"Her name is Sophia.
-We've known each other since we were kids.
+"Her name is Sophia Chen.
+We've known each other since we were kids—we were nine.
 We reconnected last year when her family moved back to Winnipeg.
 She's smart, driven, talented.
 She's going to MIT too, but she made that decision independently.
 She got in on her own merit."

+"How old is Sophia now?"

+"Eighteen.
+She turned eighteen in February—Valentine's Day actually."
+Ethan felt his stomach tighten.
+Why was she asking about ages?
+"I'm still seventeen.
+Turn eighteen in August."

 "Your father believes she's influencing your college choice."